domitian/shippable_test/README.md

 2. github repo url entered is random.

 #### What I did:-
-I am using a library name `octokit.rb` for making calls to the github api.
+Built a basic light weight webapp with `sinatra`.
+Applications code is in `main.rb` and view is `index.erb` I am using a library name `octokit.rb` for making calls to the github api.
 When the input url is given, an api request is made to github's `issues` api for listing issues with filters `:per_page=> 100,:state=> 'open'`.
 Since github API paginates by default, we get list of issues sorted by `created_at` date in desc order in page 1 and stored in `open_issues_arr`.
 The headers of this response also contains links for `last page`.
 So two conditions arise here.